Recycling management tip for nurseries

 Try to purchase products with little or no packaging in the first instance, there are lots of items on the market now which have recyclable packaging too as a second option.

-Always try to have plenty of recycling bins within your grounds and educate children and staff on how to properly use them.
+Always try to have plenty of recycling waste bins within your grounds and educate children and staff on how to properly use them.

 Growing your own veg in a garden can also be another great way to remove some food packaging issues from your kitchen.